-While the Act does not cover “independent contractors,” it should be noted that many Colorado employers misclassify workers as independent contractors.
-The fact that an employee is called an “independent contractor” in the terms of any agreement or has even entered into an “independent contractor” agreement, does not automatically make them an independent contractor.
-Instead, in order for independent contractor status to exist under Colorado law, it must be shown that the company does not have the right to control the manner in which the work is done.
+The term “employee” is defined as any person who performs labor or services for the benefit of an employer.
+In evaluating whether a person is an employee (as opposed to an independent contractor) the relevant factors are the degree of control the employer may or does exercise over the worker and the degree to which the worker performs work that is the primary work of the employer; except that an individual primarily free from control and direction in the performance of the service, both under his or her contract for the performance of service and in fact, and who is customarily engaged in an independent trade, occupation, profession or business related to the service performed is not an employee.
+This definition excludes independent contractors from coverage under the Act.
+However, it should be noted that many Colorado employers misclassify workers as independent contractors.
+The fact that a person is called an “independent contractor” in the terms of any agreement or has even entered into an “independent contractor” agreement, does not automatically make them an independent contractor.
+Instead, in order for independent contractor status to exist under Colorado law, it must be shown that the company has the right to control the manner in which the work is done.

 Wages and Compensation Covered By The Colorado Wage Act